townofchapelhill/meeting-room-scripts/README.md

 # meeting_room_scripts
 A list of meeting room scripts for the Chapel Hill Open Data portal.
+Data is retrieved through an XML feed at http://kb.demcosoftware.com/article.php?id=720.

 <pre>
  _____ _                      _   _   _ _ _ _